Azure/azure-iot-device-ecosystem/Azure_Certified_Device/Get_Started_Templates/Edge-Managed/template-linux-for-edge.md

 {{*We highly recommend keeping this document current, and Microsoft reserves a right to remove devices and documents from the Azure IoT Device Catalog if document contains broken URL links, incorrect information etc.*}}

-Run Azure IoT Edge Runtime on {enter your device name here} device running {enter the OS name running on edge device.
-Specify distribution or Windows SKU information.
-Ex: Ubuntu Sever 16.04, Windows 10 IoT Core.}
+Run Azure IoT Edge Runtime on Express5800 T110j-S device running Ubuntu 18.04
 ===
 ---